fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 app.use(express.json())
 ```

-Then the JSON data sent with the HTTP requests would not be available for the logger middleware or the POST route handler, since the _request.body_ would be an empty object at that point.
+Then the JSON data sent with the HTTP requests would not be available for the logger middleware or the POST route handler, since the _request.body_ would be _undefined_ at that point.

 It's also important that the middleware for handling unsupported routes is next to the last middleware that is loaded into Express, just before the error handler.